Thank you for reading our post, please rate this article at the end.

 - Open the victim’s airway by tilting their head back while raising their chin.

-- Give rescue breaths to see if the blockage will clear.
+- Administer rescue breaths to see if the blockage clears.

 - If the victim’s chest isn’t rising, begin compressions.
 Kneel next to them and find the center of their chest.
 Stack your hands by interlocking them and start your 30 compressions.
-Each compression should be at least 2 inches deep and at least 100 per minute.
+Each compression should be at least 2 inches deep and performed at a rate of at least 100 per minute.
 That’s more than one every second.
-It’s fast, but remember, it’s a type of circulatory compression and may get exhausting over time.
+It’s fast, but remember that it’s a type of circulatory compression and may become exhausting over time.

 - Alternate the compression with attempts to clear any blockage.

 - Hopefully, this should clear the blockage.
-If not, continue with the compressions and rescue breaths until an AED or EMS arrives and takes over.
+If not, continue with compressions and rescue breaths until an AED or EMS personnel arrive and take over.

 Step 7

-Even if everything is fine, you must always take the victim to a hospital.
-They must get a checkover in case there’s internal damage.
-It’s particularly important for victims who had the abdominal thrust done on them because their ribcage can easily break off.
+Even if everything is fine, you must always take the victim to a hospital for evaluation.
+They must get a checkover to see if there’s any internal damage.
+It’s particularly important for victims who have had the abdominal thrust done on them because their ribcage can easily break off.

 What to do if a kid is choking?